missionpinball/mpf-docs/mechs/ball_devices/index.rst

 Events posted by ball devices
 -----------------------------

-There are several events posted by ball locks: (click each for details from the event reference guide)
+There are several events posted by ball devices: (click each for details from the event reference guide)

 * :doc:`/events/balldevice_balls_ball_missing`
 * :doc:`/events/balldevice_name_ball_eject_attempt`